Version Information: Version 1.0 +Caplifive

 Extra exception and interrupt types are defined.

-The handling of H-interrupts with CAPSTONE_EN = 1
+The handling of H-interrupts with CAPSTONE_EN = 1 is new.

 The hart transfers the control flow to a dedicated H-interrupt handler domain

-(specified in cih
+(specified in cih).

 The current context is saved and sealed in a sealed-return capability which